-Who could help us How will we be better off?
-How will we get closer to being there We will hold at least an annual Coolongolook Hall Committee Community members will community event where we will have an opportunity to meet acknowledge the strengths and wins each other, share stories and of our community experiences and hear about the community champions who live in our community, creating a sense of pride and optimism.
+How will we get closer to being there We will hold at least an annual community event where we will acknowledge the strengths and wins of our community Who could help us Coolongolook Hall Committee How will we be better off?
+Community members will have an opportunity to meet each other, share stories and experiences and hear about the community champions who live in our community, creating a sense of pride and optimism.